Workshops. Webinars. Coaching. Consulting.

 - HOW to employ the facilitators’ checklist to ensure the development of high quality questions.

-Look for the book – Designing Quality Survey Questions – due out in Summer 2018!
+Get the book – Designing Quality Survey Questions

 Not Just a Pretty Face: The WHY and HOW of Presentation Slide Design

 We are deep in the age of visual communication.
 Presenters, challenged to keep up, face criticism for poor and ineffective use of slides to support their messages.
 It’s not about making slides beautiful, but rather designing them to be effective in advancing the purpose of the presentation – informing, teaching, persuading, or selling.
 Seth Godin says “make slides that reinforce your words, not repeat them.”